-Heading to Cork and at finding yourself at a loss to keep the family entertained?
+Heading to Cork on a family break and at finding yourself at a loss to keep the family entertained?
 Whether you’re a Corkonian yourself or just visiting there’s no shortage of family-fun to be had in the Rebel County.
 Here’s our top ten things to do in Cork for families:

 1. Blackrock Castle Observatory

 Known as ‘the Space for Science’, Blackrock Castle Observatory is home to exciting, educational, interactive exhibits and activities that are based around the wonderful world of science.
 Visitors will learn about the universe, life on earth and life in space as well as taking a tour of the castle itself and hearing about its rich history.
 During the summer months children can attend the hugely popular Space Camp at the observatory.

 Perks brings a world of entertainment to Youghal, County Cork.
 Here you can enjoy laser tag, bowling, soft play, arcade games and lots more.
 There’s free parking, no admission costs and over 70,000 square foot of indoor entertainment suitable for all ages.
 Head to Perks for some family fun – whatever the weather!

 Some 130 donkeys live at The Donkey Sanctuary – a charity-run centre that cares for neglected and abused donkeys from all over Europe.
 Since its opening in 1987 the sanctuary has looked after over 5,500 donkeys.
 Visitors are welcomed to the sanctuary to visit these kind creatures and enjoy one of the many scenic walking routes on the land.
 The centre opens daily and entry is free with a donation.